On generically non-reduced components of Hilbert schemes of smooth curves: Introduction

 \section{Introduction}

-With Grothendieck's construction of the Hilbert scheme one can give a scheme structure to families of curves, which up to then were described only as algebraic varieties.
-In $1962$, only a few years after Grothendieck introduced the Hilbert scheme, Mumford \cite{Mu1} showed that there exists generically non-reduced (in the sense, the localization of the structure sheaf at every point contains a non-trivial nilpotent element) irreducible components of the Hilbert scheme of curves in $\p3$ such that a general element is a smooth curve contained in a cubic surface in $\p3$.
+In $1962$, only a few years after Grothendieck introduced the Hilbert scheme, Mumford \cite{Mu1} showed that there exists a generically non-reduced (in the sense, the localization of the structure sheaf at every point contains a non-trivial nilpotent element) irreducible component of the Hilbert scheme of curves in $\p3$ such that a general element of the component is a smooth curve contained in a cubic surface in $\p3$.
 This example inspired the investigation of such components.
-Kleppe shows in \cite{kle2} that an irreducible component $L$ of the Hilbert scheme of curves parametrizing smooth curves contained in a cubic surface in $\p3$ is non-reduced if and only if for a general $C \in L$ and a smooth cubic surface $X$ containing $C$, $h^1(\mo_X(-C)(3)) \not=0$.
-Using this condition he gives examples in \cite{K1} of such non-reduced components.
-In this article we generalize these results.
-We give examples for each integer $d \ge 5$, non-reduced components of the Hilbert scheme of smooth space curves contained in a smooth degree $d$ surface in $\p3$ but not in any surface (in $\p3$) of smaller degree.
-The main tool used in this article comes from the study of Hodge loci, which contrasts previous approaches.
+Kleppe showed in \cite{kle2} that an irreducible component $L$ of the Hilbert scheme of curves parametrizing smooth curves contained in a cubic surface in $\p3$ is non-reduced if and only if for a general $C \in L$ and a smooth cubic surface $X$ containing $C$, $h^1(\mo_X(-C)(3)) \not=0$.
+Using this condition he gave examples in \cite{K1} of such non-reduced components.
+Recently, Kleppe and Ottem in \cite{kle2012} have further generalized these techniques to study generically non-reduced components of Hilbert scheme of smooth curves contained in hypersurfaces in $\p3$ of degree at most $5$.